 Modern wigs & hair pieces

+In the West Asian and North African region, hairpieces or wigs made of leather, rope, synthetic threads, animal or human hair are worn as a substitute or an addition to a woman's hairstyle.
+On the images here, some of these contemporary haircovers or wigs are shown.
 The pieces are not intended to actually replace the hair in such a way that it is indistinguishable from the woman's original hair, it mostly only refers to hair as a headcover.
-Sometimes tassels are placed onto the head, referring to braids of a woman.
-Most of the time, into these wigs or hairpieces, silver beads or coins are threaded.
+Sometimes tassels are placed onto the head, referring to the braids of a woman.
+Often, to these wigs or hairpieces, silver beads or coins are attached.

-Below a leather brow ornament with beads from the Maghreb is shown.
+Below, a leather brow ornament with beads from the Maghreb is shown.
 This is worn on the forehead of the women and is meant to resemble strings of hair decorated with stone beads.